semgrep/convert-nuget/README.md

 ## Options

 - `--tfm <TFM>`: Target framework moniker (default: `net472`)
+  - Used when no `.csproj` file exists and no `targetFramework` is specified in `packages.config`
+  - Ignored when an existing `.csproj` file is found (the project's target framework is used instead)

 - `--root <DIR>`: Root directory to search (default: current working directory)
+  - Recursively searches for all `packages.config` files starting from this directory

-- `--fail-on-skipped`: Exit with error code 2 if any packages are skipped due to incompatibility (default: warnings only)
+- `--fail-on-skipped`: Exit with error code 2 if any packages are skipped due to incompatibility
+  - Only applies when using fallback mode (temporary `.csproj` generation)
+  - By default, skipped packages are logged as warnings and conversion continues
+  - Use this option in CI/CD pipelines to fail builds when packages are skipped

 - `-h, --help`: Show help message